Python Lecture 04 - Class Internals and Descriptors

 Class Internals

 In Python, "everything is an object."
-So what does the inside of a class look like?
+So what does the inside of a class actually look like?

-In Python, object attributes are stored as a dictionary.
+Object attributes in Python are stored as a dictionary.

 class Person: